telekom-mms/sectpmctl/README.md

 ##### Upgrade >= 22.10 to a newer version

-Upgrades are supported starting from sectpmctl 1.2.0 and Ubuntu 22.10.
+Upgrades are working out of the box starting from sectpmctl 1.2.0 and Ubuntu 22.10.
 No actions are required.

 ### Installation